 Likewise, 34 - 43% confirmed reduced input, labour and marketing costs of 10% or more due to more efficient use of inputs.
 A further 25 - 42% confirmed a general reduction.
 Broadly similar results were registered for livestock production, especially through disease and heat stress management.
-On-farm trials confirm these productivity benefits.
-R1's on-farm trial yield results across 20 local rice varieties show a range of 8 - 11.7 tonnes/hectare, which compares favourably with average production of only 4 tonnes/ hectares for the province5, this mainly conventional hybrid rice production.
-Many of these improved local varieties also score highly for drought, pest and disease resistance, traits which are just as important as yield to climate resilience.
+Other assessments confirm these productivity benefits.
+R1's on-farm trial yield results across 20 local rice varieties show a range of 8 - 11.7 tonnes/hectare, which compares favourably with average production of only 4 tonnes/ hectares for the province, this through mainly conventional hybrid rice production.
+These improved local varieties also score highly for drought, pest and disease resistance, traits which are as important as yield to climate resilience.